The spacecraft SpaceShipTwo Unity successfully performed the first test flight

 The aircraft was transported at an altitude of 13 km (44.000 ft) by the "mother" plane, Eve, before being launched to the high-altitude test flight.
 The vehicle then climbed rapidly, reaching three times the speed of sound (Mach 3).
 It was the sixth time Unity had performed an electrical ascent in the test program.

 The next flight should have four passengers on board, Virgin Galactic employees, to get an experience that future ticket customers will enjoy.
 The identity of this quartet has not yet been revealed, even within the company.
 The last test flight, the third, will have Sir Richard on board.

 It has been a long road for Virgin Galactic engineers, with progress over the past year being hampered in part by the Covid crisis.
 CEO Michael Colglazie said the project is now on track, especially with regard to FAA licensing.
 "It was such a perfect flight.
 We'll take the data off the ship and give it to the FAA.
 This will be the teaching of our homework.
 We believe that we have now collected everything we need for the last points in the process of obtaining the commercial flight license ", he explained.

 In addition to Sir Richard's approach, there are projects from Amazon.com founder Jeff Bezos, but also from Tesla CEO Elon Musk.

 The transition to commercial service may not come soon enough.
 Space tourism is a sector that is re-emerging after a decade of hiatus and is about to become very competitive.
-During the 2000s, seven wealthy individuals paid to visit the International Space Station (ISS).
+Over the years, seven wealthy individuals have paid to visit the International Space Station (ISS).
 This adventurism, organized under the auspices of the Russian space agency, ceased in 2009.
 Now, new initiatives abound.